 By the time we left Ireland, seven years later, it was possible to buy a frozen turkey in any of the big supermarkets that opened while we were Waterford residents.
 However, those first few years, a turkey for roasting was a home-grown specialty.

-Our first Thanksgiving in Waterford, therefore, Gerri introduced me to a farmer friend of hers able to oblige my turkey agenda.
+Our first Thanksgiving in Waterford, therefore, Gerri introduced me to a farmer friend of hers able to fulfill my turkey agenda.

-We could have paid him to pluck the bird for us, but Gerri thought it’d be fun for me to pluck it myself.
+We could have paid him to pluck the bird for us, but Gerri thought it’d be fun for me to try my hand at it myself.
 So she and I, one cold, misty November Saturday morning, found ourselves in the drafty old barn of her farmer friend, recently dead turkey on the plank table before us.